 Less obvious to the subject of Accessibility on the web is the consideration we give to users dependent on older technology, which may not fully support more modern approaches to web standards and design.
 Further into this chapter, Laura goes on to discuss the practical challenges and solutions to make websites accessible for such users.
 Graceful degradation is one such method: providing an experience that’s always adequate for all though it may not be comparable to the experience found in modern browsers.

 Concluding this excellent book, Laura goes on to talk about the range of laws, standards and guidelines which different countries and regions set out.
 She makes the very valid point that if your justification for making your website available to a wide audience is purely not to get sued then, “perhaps creating products for other people isn’t for you”.

 Within the UK, EU and US it can be considered discriminatory against users with impairments if they are unable to access and use your website.
-The chapter goes onto look at a variety of internationally recognised guidelines for web Accessibilityand how to keep up with an evolving landscape of new standards and laws to try and make the web more accessible for everyone.
+The chapter goes onto look at a variety of internationally recognised guidelines for web accessibility and how to keep up with an evolving landscape of new standards and laws to try and make the web more accessible for everyone.

-Accessibility is one of the things I care about the most in making the web more inclusive and enjoyable for all.
+Accessibility is one of the things we care about the most in making the web more inclusive and enjoyable for all.
 The book Accessibility for everyone helps reinforce my viewpoint and forms a valuable resource to learning more about accessibility.
 It raises awareness to a variety of impairments, assistive technology, laws, standards and solutions to address challenges in accessible design for the web.

-Buy Accessibility for everyone from A Book Apart store
+Buy Accessibility for Everyone from A Book Apart store